Policy on destructive sampling from herbarium specimens

 - The Australian National Herbarium should be acknowledged in any publications resulting from research using the samples.
 Copies of any such publications would be appreciated for deposition in the library.

-All enquires and requests for permission outlining the nature of the project, the taxa requested, nature and size of sample and the name of the researcher and institution should be addressed to email@example.com.
+All enquiries and requests for permission outlining the nature of the project, the taxa requested, nature and size of sample and the name of the researcher and institution should be addressed to firstname.lastname@example.org.